 To maximize space, the tray table for the Sky Suites III is pulled down from the wall next to the monitor screen.
 After setting up my table with a black tablecloth, I started my meal with a glass of Charles Heidsieck champagne.
 The Japanese option for the day was a mix of Japanese small appetizer dishes: pickles, poached mushroom, simmered vegetable and chicken, and seafood.
 The main course was a simmered salmon topped with a grated radish sauce.
 The dish also came with freshly steamed rice wrapped in aromatic paper, as well as a bowl of flavourful miso soup.

-The meal was really delicious, and I must say that the Japanese flavours were really captured and apparent in the dishes.
+The meal was really delicious, and I must say that the Japanese flavors were really captured and apparent in the dishes.
 I even had a second helping of the miso soup!
-I slowly ate my meal, while watching a movie on the monitor screen.
-Japan Airlines’ MAGIC-VI in-flight entertainment system offered a good range of Western and Asian movies, TV shows and music.
-There were several new movies as well.
+I slowly ate my meal while watching a movie on the monitor screen.
+Japan Airlines’ MAGIC-VI in-flight entertainment system offered a good range of Western and Asian movies, TV shows, and music.
+There were several new movies, as well.

 After the wonderful meal, I had Haagen Dazs ice cream as well as a latte as a dessert.
 Japan Airlines’ pride themselves on their in-flight coffee service, JAL CAFE LINES.
-They feature good quality beans and brewing processes which have been carefully researched.
-Although I am no coffee connoisseur, I must say that the latte I had was delicious, and did not taste like some freeze dried or powdered version, which is unfortunately prevalent and common on many flights.
+They feature good quality beans and brewing processes that have been carefully researched.
+Although I am no coffee connoisseur, I must say that the latte I had was delicious and did not taste like some freeze-dried or powdered version, which is unfortunately prevalent and common on many flights.

-I landed in Pudong Airport in Shanghai shortly after 5 PM.
+I landed at Pudong Airport in Shanghai shortly after 5:00 pm.
 Overall, the flight was very solid, and the service on Japan Airlines was excellent as usual.
 I definitely look forward to taking more flights with Japan Airlines again!

 You can read my other Business Class reviews on Japan Airlines.